zofe/zofe/README.md

 - 🔭 I’m currently working using "BALL Stack" Environment: Bootstrap, Alpine.js, Laravel and Livewire
-- 🌱 I’m currently diving deep into the internals of Livewire, Laravel, and Composer to strengthen my low-level understanding and improve my skills.
+- 🌱 I’m currently diving deep into the internals of Livewire and Laravel to strengthen my low-level understanding and improve my skills.
 - 📫 How to reach me: felice.ostuni@gmail.com